Open-RSC/IdleRSC/README.md

 ### Rules
 ***DO NOT*** use this client to bot on non-botting servers.

-The only allowed openRSC botting servers are Coleslaw and Uranium.
+The only allowed OpenRSC botting servers are Coleslaw and Uranium.

 Using this client on disallowed OpenRSC servers will result in a ***BAN***.